xlassmgreat/chesscom_automove/README.md

 Automover for chesscom on Firefox

 ## Installtion
 This project is still under development.
 It is not a well made plugin yet.
-If you want to try it, [load it as a temporary plugin](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).
+If you want to try it, use the .xpi file provided in the [releases](https://github.com/xlassmgreat/chesscom_automove/releases/).

 It has two dependencies: [Chess.com Movehelper](https://addons.mozilla.org/en-US/firefox/addon/chess-com-keyboard/) and [Eeing](https://github.com/xlassmgreat/eeing).
 Make sure you install both.